chain-ml/theoriq-tutorials/1. MemeCoinTwitterSentimentAgent/README.md

 )
 ```

-Since the output of this agent is only in `text` format, we build a `TextItemBlock`.
 Here is the final output of the agent

 ```python
 {